gluster/glusterdocs/Administrator Guide/Events APIs.md

 **Note**: If any node status is not UP or sync status is not OK, make sure to run `gluster-eventsapi sync` from a peer node.

-## Add node to the Cluster
+## Add a node to the Cluster
-When a new node added to the cluster,
+When a new node is added to the cluster,

 - Enable and Start Eventsd in the new node using the steps mentioned above
 - Run `gluster-eventsapi sync` command from a peer node other than the new node.

-## APIs documentation
+## API documentation
 Glustereventsd pushes the Events in JSON format to configured Webhooks.
 All Events will have following attributes.